Andrey-oss/smap/README.md

-Make you sure that objdump and hexedit is installed on your system
+Make you sure that objdump and argparse (python module) installed on your system